 The month of April is Active Dog Month.
 This month-long…

 Think about the last time you and your dog walked out of your front door to get the mail.
 Depending on the time of day, you may have noticed the smell of freshly cut grass and the welcoming scent of a rose bush planted near the mailbox.
 While that is probably the end of your sensory journey, your dog has likely been enjoying a virtual cornucopia of good sniffs ever since he crossed the threshold.

-Continuing to the mailbox, the scents of greatest interest were those of other dogs that used your mailbox post as their personal latrine!
-The sweet aroma of the rose was probably of less interest than the beetle who had recently crawled across its leaf.
+Continuing to the mailbox, the sweet aroma of the rose was probably of less interest than the beetle who had recently crawled across its leaf.
 As for those letters you pulled out of the box, well your dog could detect everyone who grabbed hold on their journey to you, and likely could tell you what the human who licked the envelope had for dinner!

 Inhaled poisons can include aerosol sprays, carbon monoxide, gases, and other fumes inhaled into your pet’s lungs.